metagenomics/denbi-nanopore-training/docs/assembly_qc/assembly.rst

   -trim-assemble - generate trimmed reads and then assemble them

+You could also run the assembly completely in one step by leaving out both of these parameters.
+Running it in two steps has the advantage, that both steps can be tested individually for good parameters without running both each time again.

 Generate corrected reads
 ------------------------

 The correction stage selects the best overlaps to use for correction, estimates corrected read lengths, and generates corrected reads::

-  canu -correct -d ~/workdir/canu_correct_small -p canuAssembly genomeSize=3m useGrid=false -nanopore-raw ~/workdir/1D_basecall_small.fastq
+  canu -correct -d ~/workdir/correct_small -p assembly genomeSize=3m useGrid=false -nanopore-raw ~/workdir/basecall_small/basecall.fastq

 It is also possible to run multiple correction rounds to eliminate errors.
 This has been done on a S. cerevisae dataset in the canu publication.
 We will not do this in this course due to time limitations, but a script to do this, would look like this::